Alternatives to knee microfracture surgery and cartilage implant surgery

 In researching such surgical options as:

 - Microfracture knee surgery or Arthroscopic microfracture drilling:

-- If you have cartilage breakdown behind the knee cap or in the knee joint itself, this procedure may be recommended to stimulate healing by drilling into the bones of the knee underneath the cartilage.
-The hope is that the drilling will cause bleeding, the blood will clot and the clotted blood with serve as a scaffold for ew cartilage cells to develop and patch the holes in your existing cartilage.
+- If you have cartilage breakdown behind the kneecap or in the knee joint itself, this procedure may be recommended to stimulate healing by drilling into the bones of the knee underneath the cartilage.
+The hope is that the drilling will cause bleeding, the blood will clot and the clotted blood with serve as a scaffold for new cartilage cells to develop and patch the holes in your existing cartilage.

 - Arthroscopic abrasion arthroplasty

 - This surgery is best recommended to a younger athlete who has a simple cartilage tear or hole.
 It will usually not be successful for a patient who is older or a patient who has a significantly damaged knee.
 In this procedure as opposed to drilling holes in the bone, burrs are used to scrape away damaged cartilage and “scrape” the bone.
 As with the microfracture procedure the hope is to cause the blood to clot and turn into a scaffold from which cartilage cells can develop.

 - Osteochondral Autograft Transplantation (Donor cartilage from you)

 - Osteochondral Allograft Transplantation (Donor cartilage from cadaver)